Mantaro/MantaroBot/README.md

 Want to contribute?
 Join our [server](https://support.mantaro.site) and ask in the support channel for what we need help with (you may need to wait with receiving an answer.).\
 Alternatively send us a Pull Request with what you see fit/think we need.
 However, this process may end in a rejected PR more easily.

+Thanks to Crowdin for providing our project with a free OSS license to continue our localization efforts.

 # Legal Stuff